arcamauro/BookHaven/README.md

-# BookHaven
+# ReadHaven

-BookHaven is a library management system developed as part of a university course on UI programming.
+ReadHaven is a library management system developed as part of a university course on UI programming.
 The system provides functionality for two types of users:
 - **Normal User**: Can borrow books, add reviews, and manage a wishlist.
 - **Librarian**: Has all the capabilities of a normal user, with the additional ability to manage book returns for users.